LinusKay/osint-challenges/IPcam/README.md

 NOTE: This is a multi-part challenge, based off of a fake webcam software, written in PHP.
-The `files` directory contains the required sites.
+The `files` directory contains a local customised version of the Soniqcam website, available [here](https://github.com/LinusKay/soniqcam).

 Alternatively, a working demo is available at
 Demo site: https://libus.xyz/websec/ipcam.

 # IPcam #1

 Difficulty: Hard

 ## Challenge
 My friend has been missing in action for some time.
 Suddenly, they sent me a message inviting me to come visit, and encouraged me to book a room in their apartment building.
 I want to track them down, but before they could tell me anything about the place they went offline again!
 The only other information they left was a link to a public webcam.